 From ‘Martha‘, you have to have a lazy Susan in your fridge.
 Take all those condiments out of the door and put them on the turntable, then move all those bulky juice containers to the door.
 Voila!
 Organized refrigerator!

 Create a snack zone, to keep the kids from tearing apart your nicely organized fridge each day!
 ‘Stockpiling Moms‘ created this zone by labeling it for the kids.
 Great way to keep your Costco buys from disappearing overnight!

 ‘Little Penelope Lane‘ has the same idea in creating a snack zone, combined with using the plastic bins.
 Love these healthy snacks!

 Here is a bin system from ‘Crate and Barrel‘.
 Notice the soda bin in this organized refrigerator.

 Pretty easy to get an organized fridge, eh?
 Ok, off to the store for some plastic bins… and maybe some trash bags.
 Last time I cleaned out my freezer there was a tenderloin from 4 years ago!
 True story!
 Hope you enjoyed these refrigerator organization ideas.
 Check out our post on small kitchen organizing ideas.
 You also might like 10 Ways to an Organized Pantry!
-And don’t forget to join the OhMeOhMy Facebook group and our Pinterest page so you see right away when we post new ideas and advice!Image Credits: Crate and Barrel, All You/ Container Store, A Bowl Full of Lemons, Four Generations, One Roof, Organizing Home Life, Stockpiling Moms, Little Penelope Lane
+Then pop one over to our post 50 Organizing Ideas for Your Home over at TBD!Image Credits: Crate and Barrel, All You/ Container Store, A Bowl Full of Lemons, Four Generations, One Roof, Organizing Home Life, Stockpiling Moms, Little Penelope Lane